Rotating black strings beyond Maxwell's electrodynamics: Introduction

-In the following, we briefly review some attempts in finding the solutions in the context of ModMax theory.
-In \cite{Bandos:2020hgy} multiple formulations of generic $ SO(2) $-duality invariant NLE theories in four dimensions and generic nonlinear chiral $ 2 $-form electrodynamics in six dimensions have been explored.
+In the context of ModMax theory, in \cite{Bandos:2020hgy}, multiple formulations of generic $ SO(2) $-duality invariant NLE theories in four dimensions and generic nonlinear chiral $ 2 $-form electrodynamics in six dimensions have been explored.
 A prescription for $ N=1 $ supersymmetrization of any NLE theory in four dimensions with a Lagrangian density satisfying a convexity condition is given in \cite{Bandos:2021rqy}.
 A new generalized ModMax model of nonlinear electrodynamics with four parameters is also proposed in \cite{Kruglov:2021bhs}.
 In \cite{Kuzenko:2021qcx}, the general theory of $ U(1) $ duality-invariant NLE is introduced and its $ N = 1,2 $ supersymmetric extensions to the cases of bosonic conformal spin-s gauge fields with $ s \geq 2 $ and their $ N = 1,2 $ superconformal cousins is investigated.
 A Lagrangian for general NLE that features electric and magnetic potentials on equal footing is also proposed in \cite{Avetisyan:2021heg}.
 Higher-derivative extensions of Einstein-Maxwell theory that are invariant under electromagnetic duality rotations, allowing for non-minimal couplings between gravity and the gauge field are also investigated in \cite{Cano:2021tfs}.
 The deformation of the ModMax theory, under $ T\bar{T} $-like flows is investigeted in \cite{Babaei-Aghbolagh:2022uij} and it is shown that the deformed theory is the generalized BI NLE.
-The asymptotically Anti–de Sitter (AdS) accelerated black holes in ModMax theory and their thermodynamics is studied in \cite{Barrientos:2022bzm}.
+Also, in \cite{Babaei-Aghbolagh:2022itg}, a manifestly $ SL(2, {\mathbb R}) $-invariant form for the energy-momentum tensor of ModMax theory, is investigated.
+The asymptotically AdS accelerated black holes in ModMax theory and their thermodynamics is studied in \cite{Barrientos:2022bzm}.
 Magnetic black holes with generalized ModMax model of NLE are explored in \cite{Kruglov:2022qag}.
 It also is shown that ModMax theory of NLE and its BI-like generalization are related by a flow equation driven by a quadratic combination of stress-energy tensors \cite{Ferko:2022iru}.